sah0017/hw-associations-reviews/README.md

 a button or link on the Show Movie Details page for a specfic movie.
 So at the moment we display this control, we know what movie the review is going to be associated with.
-The question is how to get this information to the _new_ or _create_ method in the ReviewsController.
+The question is how to get this information to the _new_ or _create_ method in the `ReviewsController`.

 We can create RESTful routes that will reflect the logical "nesting" of Reviews inside of Movies, and this method will make the Movie ID explicit.
-In routes.rb, change the line _resources :movies_ to:
+In `routes.rb`, change the line _resources :movies_ to:
 ```ruby
 resources :movies do